-- 25. Asian American, Pacific Islander History, Contributions; Instruction Included in Curriculum (N.J.S.A.
-18A:35-4.44) requires instruction on the history and contributions of Asian Americans and Pacific Islanders in an appropriate place in the curriculum of students in grades Kindergarten through twelve as part of the district's implementation of the NJSLS in Social Studies. - 2625.
-Any oOther sStatutory or aAdministrative cCodes requiring instruction to be part of the district's implementation of the NJSLS.
-The Board will incorporate into its health and physical education curriculum any other requirements of the NJSLS in Comprehensive Health and Physical Education.
+- 24. Infusion of African American Accomplishments into School Curricula (N.J.S.A.
+18A:35-4.43) requires in the curriculum for all elementary and secondary students instruction that infuses into all courses on the United States the centuries of accomplishments by African Americans in the building and development of America. - 25.
+Asian American, Pacific Islander History, Contributions; Instruction Included in Curriculum (N.J.S.A.
+18A:35-4.44) requires instruction on the history and contributions of Asian Americans and Pacific Islanders in an appropriate place in the curriculum of students in grades Kindergarten through twelve as part of the district's implementation of the NJSLS in Social Studies. - 26.
+Any other statutory or administrative codes requiring instruction to be part of the district's implementation of the NJSLS.

 In accordance with the provisions of N.J.S.A.
-18A:35-4.7, any student whose parent presents to the Principal a signed statement that any part of the instruction in health, family life education, or sex education is in conflict with their his/her conscience or sincerely held moral or religious beliefs shall be excused from that portion of the course where such instruction is being given and no penalties as to credit or graduation shall result.
+18A:35-4.7, any student whose parent presents to the Principal a signed statement that any part of the instruction in health, family life education, or sex education is in conflict with their conscience or sincerely held moral or religious beliefs shall be excused from that portion of the course where such instruction is being given and no penalties as to credit or graduation shall result.

-The Board of Education must provide two and one-half hours of health, safety, and physical education courses in each school week, or proportionately less when holidays fall within the week.
+The Board must provide two and one-half hours of health, safety, and physical education courses in each school week, or proportionately less when holidays fall within the week.
 Recess period(s) shall not be used to meet the requirements of N.J.S.A.
 18A:35-5, 7, and 8.

 In accordance with N.J.S.A.
-18A:35-4.31, the Board of Education shall provide a daily recess period of at least twenty minutes for students in grades Kindergarten through five.
+18A:35-4.31, the Board shall provide a daily recess period of at least twenty minutes for students in grades Kindergarten through five.
 A recess period is not required on a school day in which the day is substantially shortened due to a delayed opening or early dismissal.
 The recess period shall be outdoors, if feasible.
 A student shall not be denied recess for any reason, except as a consequence of a violation of the school district's Code of Student Conduct, including a harassment, intimidation, or bullying (HIB) investigation pursuant to N.J.S.A.
 18A:37-13 et seq.
 Students may not be denied recess more than twice per week for a violation of the Code of Student Conduct or HIB investigation and these students shall be provided restorative justice activities during the recess period.